Revolutionary Cultural Eastern Hearths

-The Revolutionary Cultural Eastern Hearths (Devrimci Doğu Kültür Ocakları, DDKO) were an association of mainly Kurdish students in Turkey.
-It was formed in 1969 and forbidden after the military coup in 1971.
+The Revolutionary Cultural Eastern Hearths (Devrimci Doğu Kültür Ocakları, DDKO) was an association of mainly Kurdish students in Turkey.
+It was formed in 1969 and outlawed after the military coup in 1971.
+The DDKO leaders' defense of Kurdish identity at their court martial was, in the opinion of a historian of the era, "a watershed in the history of the Kurdish movement in Turkey."